-Global sales of Invanz (ertapenem sodium), for the treatment of certain infections, were \$136 million in the first quarter of 2017, an increase of 20% compared with the first quarter of 2016 including a 1% favorable effect from foreign exchange.
-Sales growth primarily reflects higher pricing in the United States and price and volume growth in Latin America.
-The Company will lose U.S. patent protection for Invanz in November 2017 and the Company anticipates a significant decline in U.S. Invanz sales thereafter.
-U.S. sales of Invanz were \$82 million in the first quarter of 2017.
+Global sales of Invanz (ertapenem sodium), for the treatment of certain infections, were \$150 million in the second quarter of 2017, growth of 5% compared with the second quarter of 2016, and were \$286 million in the first six months of 2017, an increase of 11% compared with the same period of 2016.
+Sales growth in both periods primarily reflects higher pricing in the United States.
+The patent that provides U.S. market exclusivity for Invanz will expire in November 2017 and the Company anticipates a significant decline in U.S. Invanz sales thereafter.
+U.S. sales of Invanz were \$175 million in the first six months of 2017.

-Global sales of Cancidas (caspofungin acetate), an anti-fungal product, were \$121 million in the first quarter of 2017, a decline of 9% compared with the first quarter of 2016 including a 3% unfavorable effect from foreign exchange.
-The decline was driven primarily by lower sales in certain emerging markets, as well as lower pricing in Europe.
-The EU compound patent for Cancidas expired in April 2017 and the Company anticipates a decline in Cancidas sales in those European markets thereafter.
-Sales of Cancidas in these European markets were \$68 million in the first quarter of 2017.
+Global sales of Cancidas (caspofungin acetate), an anti-fungal product, were \$112 million in the second quarter of 2017 and \$233 million for the first six months of 2017, declines of 14% and 12%, respectively, compared with the same periods of 2016.
+Foreign exchange unfavorably affected global sales performance by 1% and 3% for the second quarter and first six months of 2017, respectively.
+The declines were driven primarily by generic competition in certain European markets.
+The EU compound patent for Cancidas expired in April 2017 and the Company anticipates declines in Cancidas sales in those European markets will continue.

-Sales of Cubicin, an I.V. antibiotic for complicated skin and skin structure infections or bacteremia when caused by designated susceptible organisms, were \$96 million in the first quarter of 2017, a decline of 67% compared with the first quarter of 2016.
+Sales of Cubicin, an I.V. antibiotic for complicated skin and skin structure infections or bacteremia when caused by designated susceptible organisms, were \$103 million in the second quarter of 2017, a decline of 71% compared with the second quarter of 2016, and were \$198 million in the first six months of 2017, a decline of 69% compared with the same period in 2016.

 The U.S. composition patent for Cubicin expired in June 2016.
-Accordingly, the Company is experiencing a rapid and substantial decline in U.S. Cubicin sales and expects the decline to continue.
-The Company anticipates it will lose market exclusivity for Cubicin in Europe in mid-2017.
+Accordingly, the Company is experiencing a rapid and substantial decline in U.S. Cubicin sales from generic competition and expects the decline to continue.
+The Company anticipates it will lose market exclusivity for Cubicin in Europe later in 2017.